-This article is the second in a series of Healthy Ways to Travel.
+This article is one of a three-part series of Healthy Ways to Travel.

 As I get older, I find I want healthier options for the products I put on and in my body.
-I am also eating healthier and find that the physical impact that travelling has on me has become much less.
-And I want to share that with other travellers in the hope that they may find something of value that eases travelling.
-Travelling is so worthwhile, but the physical impact can at times be punishing.
+I am eating healthier and feel that the physical impact travelling has on me is less.

 To start with I do everything I can beforehand to minimise it.
-And I am prepared for when I land because I could be a little dazed by that stage.
+And I am prepared for when I land because I can be a little bleary-eyed and dazed by that stage.

 This article outlines everything that I do to combat jet lag, and there are a couple of new things that I will be trying too.
 These are what works for me but I understand that everyone is different and what works for one may not for another.

-I try and eat as healthy as possible.
-I try to eat clean foods with very little carbs.
-I find if I am feeling a little sluggish to start with jet lag is not going to improve it.
+I try and eat as healthy as possible, eating clean foods with minimal carbs.
+If I am feeling a little sluggish to start with jet lag is not going to improve it.